x3ric/octobot/README.md

 </pre>

 <pre>
-follow [username] — Follow all followers of the specified user. unfollow — Unfollow who do not follow back. following — Shows count of users you follow. followers — Show count of your followers.
+follow [username] [blacklist] — Follow all followers of the specified user. unfollow [blacklist] — Unfollow who do not follow back. following — Shows count of users you follow. followers — Show count of your followers.
 </pre>